roninrp/solar_wind/README.md

 - **NumPy**, **Pandas**, **Matplotlib**, **Scipy**

 The whole project is actually managed by a uv environment with the above requirements.txt generated from it.
-For a full description of the installing intel-xpu drivers compatible with the above packages visit [install link]()
+For a full description of the installing intel-xpu drivers compatible with the above packages visit [setup link](https://roninrp.github.io/install_1.html)

 ---